John Christie (serial killer): Further murders

-Between 19 January and 6 March 1953, Christie murdered three more women he invited back to 10 Rillington Place, Kathleen Maloney, Rita Nelson and Hectorina MacLennan.
-Maloney was a prostitute from the Ladbroke Grove area.
+Between 19 January and 6 March 1953, Christie murdered three more women he invited back to 10 Rillington Place: Kathleen Maloney, Rita Nelson and Hectorina MacLennan.
+Maloney was a sex worker from the Ladbroke Grove area.
 Nelson was from Belfast and was visiting her sister in Ladbroke Grove; she was six months pregnant at the time she encountered Christie.
 Christie first met MacLennan, who was living in London with her boyfriend, Alex Baker, in a café.
 All three met on several occasions after this and Christie let MacLennan and Baker stay at Rillington Place while they were looking for accommodation.
 On another occasion, Christie met MacLennan on her own and persuaded her to come back to his flat, where he murdered her.
 Later he convinced Baker, who came to Rillington Place looking for MacLennan, that he had not seen her.
 Christie kept up the pretence for several days, meeting Baker regularly to see if he had news of MacLennan's whereabouts and to help him search for her.

 For the murders of his final three victims, Christie modified the gassing technique he had first used on Eady; he used a rubber tube connected to the gas pipe in the kitchen which he kept closed off with a bulldog clip.
-He seated his victims in the kitchen, released the clip on the tube, and let gas leak into the room.
+He seated his victims in the kitchen, released the clip on the tube and let gas leak into the room.
 The Brabin Report pointed out that Christie's explanation of his gassing technique was not satisfactory because he would have been overpowered by the gas as well.
 It was established that all three victims had been exposed to carbon monoxide.
 The gas made his victims drowsy, after which Christie strangled them with a length of rope.

 As with Eady, Christie repeatedly raped his last three victims while they were unconscious and continued to do so as they died.
 When this aspect of his crimes was publicly revealed, Christie quickly gained a reputation for being a necrophiliac.
-One commentator has cautioned against categorising Christie as such; according to the accounts he gave to the police, he did not engage sexually with any of his victims exclusively after death.
-After Christie had murdered each of his final victims by ligature strangulation, he placed a vest or other cloth-like material between their legs before wrapping their semi-naked bodies in blankets (in a similar manner to the way in which Beryl's body had been wrapped), before stowing their bodies in a small alcove behind the back kitchen wall.
+One commentator has cautioned against categorising Christie as such; according to the accounts he gave to police, he did not engage sexually with any of his victims exclusively after death.
+After Christie had murdered each of his victims by ligature strangulation, he placed a vest or other cloth-like material between their legs before wrapping their semi-naked bodies in blankets (in a similar manner to the way in which Beryl's body had been wrapped), then stowing their bodies in a small alcove behind the back kitchen wall.
 He later covered the entrance to this alcove with wallpaper.